Community ideas flow in for Indiana redevelopment

 The WA community has provided suggestions for the redesign of the Cottesloe foreshore and Indiana site.

-2 minute read
+2 minutes read

 The West Australian community has responded enthusiastically with ideas to re-invigorate the Indiana site at Perth’s Cottesloe Beach.

-Over 100responses were received from a broad cross-section of the community over nineweeks, in response to a call-out for feedback from Minderoo Group which is inthe process of acquiring the site.
+weeks, in response to a call-out for feedback from Minderoo Group which is in

-Primarysuggestions from the public for the redevelopment of the site included:
+suggestions from the public for the redevelopment of the site included:

 • A beachside pool